 It’s also important to consider whether the building will have a single tenant or multiple tenants, as this will change your lease profile and can add some welcome diversification.

 Commercial buildings often have warrants of fitness and will carry an engineering rating which will give an indication as to the buildings structural integrity relative to the National Building Standard, or an NBS rating.
 Typically lenders will not consider any older buildings that have an NBS rating of less than 67% unless you have a detailed remediation plan.

 Commercial buildings are not covered under the Residential Tenancies Act nor are they covered by the Reserve Banks LVR policy.
 With frequent changes in residential lending policy and the residential tenancies act this can make commercial property an attractive alternative investment.

 All successful property investors maintain a winning team of professional advisers around them and in the case of commercial property this is even more important.
-You’ll want to engage the services of a great Mortgage Adviser, Accountant, Lawyer, Commercial Real Estate Agent and Property Manager.
+You’ll want to engage the services of a great Mortgage Adviser, Accountant, Commercial Mortgage Broker, Lawyer, Commercial Real Estate Agent and Property Manager.

 We don't charge for our services unless it’s something complex, and if that's the case we’ll tell you upfront.

 We deal with all major banks, and we know who's competing for new customers at any given time and who will give the best deal.
 We do the negotiation for you.

 We advise on things such as loan structure, budgeting and our view on lowest interest rates.
 Bank employees technically aren't allowed to give their view on these and if they do it’s in favour of their bank.